bjoernh2000/Team10-411-Project/README.md

 ## 1. Pinpoint Music Venues

-This app idea would incorporate using some web scraper/api to get data for Music Venues around your geographical area and time period.
-The Music Venues can be categorized with price, genre, artists, etc. This should allow users to be able to find more less-known artists.
-Can also suggest venues based on past preferences.
+This app idea would incorporate using some web scraper/api to get data for Music Venues around your geographical area in a selected time period.
+The Music Venues can be categorized with price, genre, artists, etc. This should allow users to be able to find more less-known artists, at a lower price-point.
+Can also suggest venues and artists based on past preferences.

 ## 2. Music Sharing Platform